Origin of power laws and their spatial fractal structure for city-size distributions: Supplementary Text

-We repeat similar analyses under different aggregation levels for secondary and tertiary industries in three-, four-, five-, and six-digit NAICS of the US in 2015.
-Fig.\,\ref{fig:us_hp} shows the results for the HP test and the plots for the $H_i$ values for the four aggregation levels.
-The size and industrial diversity of cities at each aggregation level is also shown, confirming a clear positive association between these variables.
+Fig.\,\ref{fig:us_hp_2020}(A,\,C,\,E,\,G) and \ref{fig:us_hp_2000}(A,\,C,\,E,\,G) show the results of the HP test for secondary and tertiary industries in three-, four-, five-, and six-digit NAICS of the US in 2020 and 2000, respectively.
+The size and industrial diversity of cities at each aggregation level are also shown in panels B, D, F, and H in each figure, indicating an obvious positive association between them.